IlyasDeckers/minerctl-desktop/README.md

 # Introduction
 MinerCTL is a simple monitoring solution for Claymore.
 The desktop application acts as a monitoring agent that sends data to a backend service.
 Statistics can be monitored through a clean web interface.

-> **TIP:** If Claymore is running on your system you can open the application and it will catch the Claymore process.
-This is handy in case you run custom startup scripts, and you just need to monitor your rig.
+> **TIP:** If Claymore is running on your system you can open the desktop application and it will catch Claymore's process.
+This is handy in case you run custom startup scripts, and you just need to monitor your rigs.

 ![alt text](https://s3.eu-central-1.amazonaws.com/minerctldownloads/Capture_cropped.png "https://minerctl.eu")